The $(2,5)$ minimal model on genus two surfaces

-The $0$-point function is the generating function for the $N$-point functions of the Virasoro field.
-The Virasoro field $T$ generates changes of $\tau$, so that \cite{EO:1987},\footnote{or preprint arXiv:1705.08294 for a direct proof}
+For $N\geq 0$, the~$N$-point function of the Virasoro field~$T$ is the $N$-fold functional derivative of the~zero-point function.
+In this sense the Virasoro field generates changes of the metric.
+For volume preserving metric changes, we have for $a=1,2$~\cite{EO:1987}\footnote{or preprint arXiv:1705.08294 for a direct proof}

-where $\langle T\rangle$ is the $1$-point function of the field $T$.
-(By translational invariance of $N$-point functions on the torus, $\langle T(z)\rangle$ is constant in position.)
+where~$\langle T\rangle_a$ is the~one-point function of the field~$T$.
+(By translational invariance of~$N$-point functions on the torus, $\langle T(z)\rangle_a$ is constant in position.)
 As an aside, the OPE (\ref{OPE of T and T}) yields in addition